The Board of legalsuper is responsible for the overall strategic direction.

 The following appointments, retirements or resignations occurred during 2020/21:

-- Anastasia Polites was appointed as Member Director effective on 21 September 2020
+- Anastasia Polites was appointed as Member Director, effective 21 September 2020

 The following appointments, retirements or resignations occurred during 2019/20: